friend0/platform-stack/README.md

 Then, with a few simple commands, you build and deploy all the services from your configuration.

 Stack is a generalized CLI for seamless test, development, and debugging across environments.
-Stack has the potential to minimize dev/prod deltas, and to give developers a powerful set of tools for developing and maintaining services.
+Stack aims to give developers a powerful set of tools for developing and maintaining services across environment, helping to minimize differences between development and production.

 ## 🚀 Getting Started